Sienci-Labs/Resources/superlongboard/slb-firmware-flashing-test.md

 ---
-title: Firmware & Flashing Test
+title: ytsb Firmware & Flashing Test
 menu_order: 4
 post_status: draft
 post_excerpt: See more on SLB settings and troubleshooting, especially useful on DIY CNC setups to better understand how to configure your SLB for your machine.